Skip to main content

 On March 15, 2024, Nacha (previously the National Automated Clearing House or NACHA) approved 15 new Automated Clearing House (ACH) rule changes surrounding ACH risk management.
 These changes are specifically targeted at reducing the incidence of successful fraud and improving the recovery of funds.

-Overview of NACHA’s Rule Changes
+Overview of NACHA’s rule changes

 These new rules establish a base-level of ACH payment monitoring on all parties in the ACH Network, except consumers.
 The new rules do not shift the liability for ACH payments; however, receiving financial institutions or RDFIs will have a defined role in monitoring the ACH payments they receive.

-Rule Changes Effective June 2024
+Rule changes effective June 2024

 The following rule changes take effect June 21, 2024: